ukmook/qUark/Mav-To-MSP/README.md

 ![QNU](/Mav-To-MSP/Images/Folder-Tree1.png)

-In windows it is usally under /Documents/Arduino/Libraries a link is provided below to help with finding and placing the Libraries,
+In windows it is usually under /Documents/Arduino/Libraries a link is provided below to help with finding and placing the Libraries,

 [Instructions](https://learn.sparkfun.com/tutorials/installing-an-arduino-library/all) for finding and manually adding the libraries.